konflux-ci/release-service-catalog/tasks/sign-binaries/README.md

 Tekton task to sign windows and mac binaries before they are pushed to the Red Hat Developer Portal

+If any help is needed with this task, please ping in [#clouddst](https://redhat.enterprise.slack.com/archives/C04QRCD4SQZ) slack channel.

 ## Parameters

 | Name | Description | Optional | Default value |